Dr Jade Levell

 Research interests

-Prior to research, Jade worked for over ten years in charities that work to end gender-based violence, in support work, policy work, strategic coordination and professional training.
+Prior to academia, Jade worked for over a decade in charities that work to end gender-based violence; in support work; policy work; strategic coordination; and professional training.
 This diverse range of grassroots advocacy and activism work informs her research practice.
 In recognition of this work she was nominated for a national Women’s Aid ‘Empowering Women Award’ (2013).

 Projects and supervisions